 The MDL is the minimum concentration of an analyte or compound that can be measured and reported with 99 percent confidence that the concentration is greater than zero.
 MDLs are established for each method, matrix, and analyte, and for each instrument used to analyze project samples.
-Laboratory MDLs are included in Table 4.

 MDLs are derived using the procedures described in 40 CFR 136 Appendix B (USEPA 1990).
 USEPA requires that MDLs be established on an annual basis.
 The laboratory must use current MDLs to establish the laboratory reporting limits used for reporting purposes.
 The laboratories must be able to meet acceptable analysis-specific MDLs for project work.

-B4.4 Special Quantitation Methods for Short-Lived Radionuclides

-For several "short-lived" radionuclides compounds indicated in Table 4, the basis for quantitation will be "back-quantitation" from parent radionuclides.
-This specific group of exceptional radionuclides represents those compounds with relatively short half-lives ranging from seconds to days.
+B4.4 Special Quantitation Methods for Short-Lived Radionuclides exceptional radionuclides represents those compounds with relatively short half-lives ranging from seconds to days.
 It is recognized that for these radionuclides of interest any measured concentration in the sample may not reflect the predicted presence.